ls1intum/Artemis/docs/user/learning-analytics.rst

 Performance in Exercises
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Students can compare their scores to the best, overall score as well as the average score for each individual exercise with the help of a line chart.
+Students can compare their scores to the best overall score as well as the average score for each individual exercise with the help of a line chart.

 |students-performance-in-exercises|